The Story of Turkey's Magical Euro 2008

 Although they were narrowly defeated, Kazim-Richards maintained that they would have given Spain a run for their money had they reached the final: “I honestly believe if we had got through that game and played Spain, even though Spain were amazing, the best team at that tournament, we wouldn’t have got beaten like that (Germany were dominated in the final).
 It wasn’t meant to be but it was a great tournament.”

-Though Turkey couldn’t complete the miracle and go all the way, their dramatic, feel-good story has resonated in tournaments since, and every smaller team coming into any major tournament needs to take a closer look at the Turkish template and attitude should they want to increase their hopes of success.
+Though Turkey couldn’t complete the miracle and go all the way, their dramatic, feel-good story has resonated in tournaments since, and every smaller nation coming into a major tournament needs to take a closer look at the Turkish template and attitude should they want to increase their hopes of success.

 Benji Kosartiyer